TheCarsonWest/nerd-emoji/apush/ids/u3/result/Report on Manufactures.md

 ## When: December 5, 1791

 ## Who:
-- **Authored by:** Alexander Hamilton, the first Secretary of the Treasury
+- **Authored by:** [[Alexander Hamilton]], the first Secretary of the Treasury

 ## What:
-A proposal made by Hamilton to Congress outlining a plan for government-assisted economic development focused on promoting manufacturing in the United States.
+A proposal made by Hamilton to Congress outlining a plan for government-assisted economic development focused on promoting manufacturing in the [[United States]].

 Key recommendations included: